richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 I conclude that introducing a flat course fee for online courses is **a solution to some and a hindrance to most**.

+**Support for a flat course fee for online courses appears mixed**: when asking NBIS staff about this, around half support the idea, where all staff of other (online) course providers are (sometimes fiercely) against it.
+The sample size is too small, however, to extrapolate these conclusions.
+The anonymized and aggregated responses can be found in [appendix 2](appendix_2.md) (for NBIS staff) and [appendix 3](appendix_3.md) (for non-NBIS staff).

+**There are many alternative solutions given**: both NBIS and non-NBIS staff suggested alternative solutions, again, see
+[appendix 2](appendix_2.md) (for NBIS staff) and [appendix 3](appendix_3.md) (for non-NBIS staff).

-The most elegant way to deal with this problem is to **estimate** how many registered learners actually show up.
+**The most elegant and widely applied solution is to estimate**, i.e. to **estimate** how many registered learners actually show up and plan accordingly.
 From such an estimate, one can over-accept participants, knowing that some will not show up.
-For example, within NAISS, we know that each 3 registrations equal 1 person attending the course.
+For example, within NAISS (another online course provider, involved in supercomputing), we know that each 3 registrations equal 1 person attending the course (with a detailed overview shown in [appendix 1](appendix_1.md)).
 This solution is elegant, as there is no money, nor administrative machinery involved: there is only the uncertainty one expects from working with humans with a private life.
+It seems, however, they do have no choice: as govenmental non-profit organisations (both NAISS and some others I asked) are not allowed to introduce a course fee.

+**This solution can be used to weed out smaller courses too**:
 If the real problem solved is a too large amount of too small courses, i.e. management sees these small courses as cost-ineffective, then here, too, there are more elegant solutions, such as making decisions based on the **estimated** amount of how many registered learners actually show up.

-The alternative solution, i.e. to **estimate** the amount of actual participants from the number of registrations, is a solution used by other course providers.
-It seems, however, they do have no choice: as govenmental non-profit organisations they are not allowed to introduce a course fee.

 I already concluded that introducing a flat course fee for online courses is **a solution to some and a hindrance to most**.